top of page

 Posidonia - sometimes referred to as the lung of the ocean - plays a vital role in the production of oxygen and purification of our ocean.
 Unfortunately, Posidonia is incredibly fragile and anchoring in the Posidonia seabed can cause significant destruction which could take up to one thousand years to restore.

 The maritime authorities recognise the positive economic impact of the yachting industry on the Mediterranean coasts, as well as the efforts of yachting professionals to protect the environment.
-They will, therefore, encourage the creation of organized buoy fields and moorings, with public as well as private funding.
+They will, therefore, encourage the creation of organised buoy fields and moorings with public as well as private funding.
 These facilities will be under the responsibility of land-based authorities and local communities.

 Key facts